Faysal-Ahmed-Aweys/guess-master/README.md

 * Display the range of the number to be guessed and display the number if the player is right or if the tries run out.

 ## **Game Flow chart**

+The game flow chart at the planning stage did not have the duplicate guess condition, I have added that condition during the game development process as it would make the game more logical and fun.

 ![Game Flowchart](screenshots/lucid-chart-screenshot.png)

 ## **Game Features**